Gender Gap and Equal Pay Act FAQs

 I went to my boss about a pay difference between me and a male co-worker and got fired.
 Is that legal?
 No, it is not.
 Like many other employment laws that are meant to protect employees, the equal pay laws also prohibit retaliation against an employee for seeking to enforce her rights under the law.
 You should consult with an attorney as soon as possible to find out what your remedies are.

 If I file an equal pay lawsuit and win, can I recover my attorneys' fees?
 Yes.
 If you prevail on a claim under the equal pay laws, your employer will have to pay whatever damages are awarded by the judge or jury and also your reasonable costs and attorneys' fees incurred in bringing the lawsuit.
 Read more about what to expect as a plaintiff in a civil lawsuit.

 We can help you navigate these issues and get clarity on your rights and obligations, and to help with your self evaluation if you are an employer who would like to avoid future liability under the Massachusetts Equal Pay Act.
-You can use the button below to schedule a call back from a member of our team, give us a call at 781-784-2322, or fill out our web form to let us know a little more about your situation.
+You can use the button below to schedule a call back from a member of our team, or give us a call at 781-784-2322.